Text consolidated by Valsts valodas centrs (State

 7) other personal service activities (NACE Code: S96).

-(5) If a capital company is operating in both the sectors laid
+(5) If a capital company is operating in both of the sectors

-of this Section and in other sectors, a zone authority or a free
+4.2 of this Section and in other sectors, a zone

-port authority shall grant the permit to apply the direct tax
+authority or free port authority shall grant the permit to apply

-reliefs if the capital company clearly separates the financial
+the direct tax reliefs if the capital company clearly separates

-flows for the implementation of a project in the sector to be
+the financial flows for the implementation of a project in the

-supported from the financial flow of other operational sectors
+sector to be supported from the financial flow of other

-during investing, and throughout the entire time period of
+operational sectors during investing and throughout the period of

 application of tax reliefs until the maximum applicable amount of

-the direct tax rebates in relation to the accumulated sum of
+direct tax rebates in relation to the accumulated sum of eligible

-eligible costs is reached.
-Within the meaning of this Law,
+costs is reached.
+Within the meaning of this Law, financial flow

-financial flow is the flow of the expenses and revenue of the
+is the flow of the expenditures and revenues of economic

-economic transactions where the revenue and expenses in the
+transactions where the revenues and expenditures in the sector to

-sector to be supported of the principal activity, investment
+be supported of the principal activity, investment activity, and

-activity and financing activity of a zone capital company or a
+financing activity of a zone capital company or a licensed

-licensed capital company are separated from the revenue and
+capital company are separated from the revenues and expenditures

-(6) Upon applying the direct tax reliefs, the zone authority
+(6) When applying the direct tax reliefs, a zone authority or

 1) the conditions of Article 1(2)(c) and (d) and (4)(a) and